noraeisner/LATTE/README.md

 ![Nearby stars](https://github.com/noraeisner/LATTE/blob/master/example/example_output/94986319_star_field.png)

-A plot showing the location of nearby stars brighter than *TESS* magnitude 17 as queried from the Gaia Data Release 2 catalog and the DSS2 red field of view around the target star.
+A plot showing the location of nearby stars brighter than *TESS* magnitude 17 as queried from the Gaia Data Release 2 catalogue and the DSS2 red field of view around the target star.
 The sizes of the markers indicate the positions of the Gaia stars relate to the magnitude of each companion.
 The *Astropy reproject* module is used to align the plots such that north points towards the top of the page.

 - The lightcurves of the 5 closest stars that were also observed by *TESS* (TP files).